-Under the theme 'City of Yarra, a place where' our seven objectives are:
+Under the theme 'City of Yarra, a place where' our seven objectives can be summed up as follows:

 - 1. Community health, safety and wellbeing are a focus in everything we do - 2.
 Inclusion, diversity and uniqueness are welcomed, respected and celebrated - Council leads on sustainability and protects and enhances its natural environment - Development and growth are managed to maintain and enhance the character and heritage of the city - 5.
-Local businesses prosper and creative and knowledge industries thrive - 6.
-Connectivity and travel options are integrated and well-designed - Transparency, performance and community participation drive the way we operate
+Local businesses prosper and creative and knowledge industries thrive - Connectivity and travel options are environmentally sustainable, integrated and well-designed - Transparency, performance and community participation drive the way we operate